-Hormones are compounds that are also known as signaling molecules.
+Hormones are compounds that are also known as signalling molecules.
 They are produced by the glands in multi-cellular organisms.
-Hormones are transported by the circulatory system to target distant organs in order to regulate the physiology and behavior in living beings.
-A hormone is actually a chemical messenger which is directly secreted into the blood stream.
+Hormones are transported by the circulatory system to target distant organs in order to regulate the physiology and behaviour in living beings.
+A hormone is actually a chemical messenger which is directly secreted into the bloodstream.
 Blood carries these hormones to various organs and tissues to exert their function.

 Functioning of Hormones?

 Hormones act on different aspects of body functions and processes such as:

 - Metabolism of food items which have been taken.

 - Sexual functions and reproductive growth of an individual.

 - Cognitive functions and alters mood.

 Secretion of hormones is controlled by the endocrine system of the body.
 The endocrine system is ductless hence the hormones are directly secreted into the blood rather than ducts.
 The major endocrine glands in the body include the pituitary gland, pineal gland, thymus, thyroid, pancreas, testes, and ovaries.
 These organs actually secrete a very small amount of it but even this small amount is sufficient to bring about a significant visible change in the human body.